Akida user guide

 model.save("demo_CharacterDVS.fbz") loaded_model = Model("demo_CharacterDVS.fbz")

-The first layer of a neural network must be one of three possible input layer types:
+The first layer of a model must be one of two possible input layer types:

 After the input layer all subsequent layers will be data-processing layers.